 Through our school grant program, we identify low-income children and fit them properly with a new pair of running shoes, as well as provide grants to make entry fees more affordable.
 We then give those children tips and training to make running a 5K race a reality.

-In 2017 alone, we awarded over 5,000 financial grants and 5,000 pairs of running shoes.
+In the past 12 years, we have awarded over 43,000 financial grants and pairs of running shoes.

 By running any Cowtown race, YOU make all of this possible.
-Thank you.
+Thank you!

 C.A.L.F.
 Program Documents